Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 The Church of the Good Shepherd Lake Tekapo

 This has to be one of the most beautiful church locations in the world!
-The Church of the Good Shepherd in Lake Tekapo is still an active church, with regular Sunday services held each week.
+The Church of the Good Shepherd in Lake Tekapo is still an active church, with regular Sunday services held each week from 4pm.

 Sheep Dog Statue